cellpointdigital/gradle-common/README.md

 2) You must define **ext.addonsPath** variable, and attach .gradle scripts, add plugin "com.gorylenko.gradle-git-properties" into your **root** build.gradle.
-The root build.gradle may looks like:
+The root build.gradle may look like:

 ```groovy
 plugins {